Chris Bell (politician): Gay rights

 Bell is a lifelong proponent of gay rights.
 In 2002, the Houston Chapter of the Human Rights Campaign awarded him with their first ever John Walzel Political Equality Award.
 He cosponsored the Permanent Partners Immigration Act with Houston Congress member Sheila Jackson-Lee.
 The bill sought to offer residency to immigrant same-sex partners of U.S. citizens, much as citizens of other countries who marry Americans are allowed to stay in the country.

 Healthcare

-Bell is a passionate supporter of stem cell research.
-After losing his mother to Parkinson's disease, and nearly losing his wife to cancer, he believes that using science to cure disease is a moral imperative.
-Bell is on the board of StemPAC, a leading stem cell advocacy group, and often speaks at national stem cell conferences.
-While a member of the 108th United States Congress, he consistently voted pro stem cell research.
-Bell is also a strong proponent of the Children's Health Insurance Program (CHIP), a program that has been the target of budget cuts by Governor Rick Perry.
+Bell is a supporter of stem cell research.
+Bell has served on the board of StemPAC, a leading stem cell advocacy group, and has spoken at national stem cell conferences.
+While a member of the 108th United States Congress, he consistently voted for stem cell research.
+Bell is also a strong proponent of the Children's Health Insurance Program (CHIP), a program that was the target of budget cuts by Governor Rick Perry.